shamnaar/CareerFoundry/README.md

 **IaaC:**

-Azure DevOps pipeline with Terraform is used for infrastructure provisioning.
-With this pipeline Resource group, storage account with container, ACR and AKS cluster attached to the ACR will be created.
+Azure DevOps pipeline with Terraform is used for infrastructure provisioning and deprovisioning.
+With this pipeline Resource group, storage account with container(blob), ACR and AKS cluster attached to the ACR will be created.

 ## Architecture